 The Sun Run route is closed to vehicle traffic.
-The scenery is lovely, making the run/walk very enjoyable, as long as the participant dresses for the weather.
+The scenery is lovely, making the event very enjoyable, as long as the participant dresses for the weather.
 Run day is often sunny.
 There have been a few Sun Runs on grey days, but while I've been participating there haven't been many rainy days.
 One advantage of running or walking through Vancouver in spring is that the beautiful cherry blossom is in bloom.

-There are water stations, washrooms and entertainers on the route, as well as people to cheer us on.
+There are water stations, washrooms, and entertainers on the route, as well as people to cheer us on.
 The washrooms are handy, but they are in great demand.
 Lining up to enter them means that a person will have a slower finish time in the run.
 There are also medics on bicycles and ambulances on the route in case of injuries or emergencies.

 Some people prefer to participate in the Sun Run as volunteers rather than as runners or walkers.
 Many volunteers are required to make the event run smoothly, especially as there are almost 50,000 people navigating the course.

-Part of the Sun Run route travels through Stanley Park, a beautiful area of a thousand acres.
+Part of the Sun Run route travels through Stanley Park, a beautiful area of almost a thousand acres.
 Stanley Park was opened in 1888 and is named after Lord Stanley, who was the Governor General of Canada at the time.